ashishdevelop123/song-normalization-api/README.md

 ## 🚀 Features

 - ✅ Load and normalize raw JSON song data on startup
-- 🔍 Filter and paginate songs
+- 🔍 Cursor-based pagination for consistent retrieval
 - 🎯 Query by song title
 - ⭐ Rate songs (with validation)
 - 🧪 Includes automated tests with `pytest`